Start with Executive Alignment

 If you are like most companies, people won’t always be in agreement.
 So rather than be frustrated by this, see it as your opportunity to find alignment.

-Bring everyone together into one room.
+Bring everyone together into one room—even virtually.
 Remember, people own what they build.
 Put each statement on a poster with an “agree/disagree” scale and ask individuals to use a post-it to show how they relate to the statement.
 When everyone is done, it’s time to discuss.
 (Pro tip: Google Jamboards combined with Zoom are a great way to do this virtually.)

 Second, pull out from the interviews the “hot topics”, the issues that are holding the company back.
 If the team doesn’t address these issues, they’ll destroy the company.